ServiceNow: Emerging SaaS Leader (NYSE:NOW)

 Catalyst: Free Cash Flow and Analyst Intake

-NOW has seen top-line grow at a rate of above 30% in 2018 and 2019 with bottom line slowly increasing from the negative.
+NOW has seen top line grow at a rate of above 30% in 2018 and 2019 with bottom line slowly increasing from the negative.
 In the past, NOW was proactive in doubling down on marketing expenses to drive revenue growth and generate scalability, which is normal with SaaS companies.
 With high customer retention and a strong competitive advantage, NOW is expected to see a faster decline in marketing expenses than many of its SaaS peers.
 Rule of 40, which is an industry metric for software companies, sidesteps the valuation depiction for high-growth companies that do not show profitability and requires both revenue growth and profitability (FCF margin) to be at least 40%.
 NOW’s growth and profitability are deemed healthy: Rev. Growth (34%) + FCF Margin (24%) = 58%.

 Source: Image created by author with Company data